anupamsri/Codechef/README.md

 # Codechef
-Solutions of may long challange 2020
+Solutions of may and june long challange 2020
 Files are in word :)